patrikfigura/percolate-java-sdk/README.md

 ## Usage

-The SDK is broken up into multiple libraries:
+This SDK is broken up into multiple libraries:

 | Component     | Description                        |
 |---------------|------------------------------------|